krbnite/krbnite.github.io/_posts/2017-09-24-First-Foray-Into-the-FaceBook-API.md

 The the field corresponding to the user\_about\_me permission is simply "about."
 Things like this are useful to know, and can only come with practice and experimentation.
 The Explorer tool definitely helps facilitate this.

+You will not be able to look at fields your access token does not have permission for, and certain fields will generate limited information based on your privacy settings.
+For example, if you try to retrieve the field `promotable_events` using the permissions we selected above, you will receive an error message:
+> "(#278) Reading advertisements requires an access token with the extended permission ads\_read"

+On a last note:  For some requests, you will also notice "before" and "after" fields in the response.
+These arise because you only receive a limited amount of data per request, and to obtain more data you must ping the API more times using this information.
+This is pagination, and we saw in the various YouTube APIs as well.

 ### 5. POST Something!